The Lake Norman Monster

 So, could the creature(s) possibly be radiated mutants of some type?
 There could be a small chance that at least some radioactive material, in some form, has gotten into the lake over time.
 I know for a fact some sewage, treated or otherwise, found its way into the smaller Lake Wylie, which is right below Lake Norman in S.Carolina.

 Almost immediately after water-skiing in it one time, my throat swelled up like a croaking bullfrogs, and in addition to that, I contracted a high fever.
 This is not to say that there's been any negligence on the part of the power company, no, just rationality saying it's an unlikely but possible scenario.
-How a tiny amount of radiation seeped in, if it even has, I won't hazard to guess; but if so, it probably applies to all of them near large bodies of water.
+How a tiny amount of radiation seeped in, if it even has, I won't hazard to guess; but if so, it probably applies to all of them on their bodies of water.

 Speculations and Sightings